LittleRizz/textapp/readme.md

 I don't want to do this.
 But I want the money.
 I'm not sure what to do.
 I'm gonnna take it!  fuck programming!
 For now.
 I still have a bad feeling about this.
+A ha!
+It WAS a scheme.
+Plus I really want a programming job.